How to Use Chord Groove

 Build your own progression

-If you already have a sound in mind, use the custom chord option to manually choose the chords in your progression instead of generating them automatically.
+If you already have a sound in mind, use Custom to manually choose the chords in your progression instead of generating them automatically.

-• Select Custom by tapping the mode button.
+• Select Custom from the chord family options.

 • Mix major, minor, or diminished chords.